garrettruss/Django_Todos/README.md

 #### Next

-* Use TensorFlow.js in Node.
-[See here](https://www.tensorflow.org/js/guide/nodejs).

-* Build a transfer-learning based image classification application to recognize new classes other than the 1000 pretrained classes.
-[See here](https://www.tensorflow.org/js/tutorials/transfer/what_is_transfer_learning).

-* Build an image classifier app with TensorFlow on Python [See here](https://www.tensorflow.org/tutorials/images/classification).
+* Build a full crud app with django and react.